DENTAL RADIOLOGY DIAGNOSTICS

 by Jay B. Reznick, DMD,MD; Heidi Kohltfarber, DDS,MS,PhD; Chris Farrugia, DDS

 Get the most out of your CBCT and maximize your return on investment by upgrading your diagnostic skills, adding surgical implantology skills, and learn how to be paid for your CT studies, surgical services, and other CT-related treatment by medical insurance.
-This 3 day course, taught by noted expert clinicians, will give you the foundation to feel confident with your new technology.
+This 2 day course, taught by noted expert clinicians, will give you the foundation to feel confident with your new technology.
+Earn 16 hours of CE credit!

 The advent of cone beam CT technology has brought many changes into the world of dentistry.
 This technology allows the clinician to see the region of interest in all three planes and provides a more accurate evaluation of the problem which allows for more accurate treatment planning.
 However, this technology also provides the clinician with the ability to visualize additional anatomy that wasn't previously appreciated in 2D imagining.
 This can bring concerns about liability, standard of care, how to convey the advantages of a 3D image with patients and a desire to better understand the anatomical regions of interest and rule out various pathologies.
 It also raises questions about the medical necessity of a cone beam CT.
 This course will review not only the pertinent anatomy but help the clinician to better understand patient centered diagnostics from a 3D imaging perspective specifically in the region of the temporomandibular joints, airway and maxillary sinus regions.
 Abnormal radiographic findings and management including the need for surgical intervention will be discussed in addition to how to approach and evaluate a cone beam CT.